 How does a topsoil screener work?

-You shovel the material into a hopper.
-The hopper feeds the material in the screen-box.
-A screen-box is an inclined structural frame with top and bottom screen decks mounted on springs.
-The vibration of the screen-box in combination with the incline pitch the material forward over the screen decks.
+Material is fed into a hopper feeder that conveys the material directly onto the screen-box.
+Hence, a scalping screen is also called a direct feed screen.
+The screen-box has 2 screen decks and is mounted inclined on coil springs.
+A hydraulic driven motor with inbalance weights brings the screen box in a vibrating motion.
+The vibration pitches the material forward over the screen decks and the screen segregates the material by size.
 Oversize material can move freely over the top deck and is discharged to the front of the machine.
 Mid-size and fine-size material (screened topsoil) are stockpiled on each side.

 Large feed hopperX

 Designed to be fed by excavators or wheel loaders.
 The feed conveyor belt ensures a smooth material transfer onto the screen.

 The top deck takes the brunt in case any oversize pieces such as rocks, concrete slabs, or stumps are buried in your feed material.

 - Finger screens (as displayed) for sticky materials